Meetings

 The Club has always focused on eyesight preservation, including helping fund a Zone eye clinic, providing many eye examinations and glasses, helping blind persons attend summer camp, contributing to the Old Dominion Eye Bank, and paying for several cataract operations, sponsoring the Sight & Hearing Van regularly, and helping fund the Leader Dog Program; the Club also participated in other types of service notably: providing dentures and a prescription corset, helping families with food, electricity and fuel, helping send the Northside Junior High School Band to the Oyster Bowl, and contributing to the Ocean View Tourist and Economic Council and the Ocean View Library.

 Of course being a Lion in the Ocean View Lions Club was not “all work and no play.”
 Most meetings had a speaker, and the annual Charter Night and annual Christmas party were always enjoyable affairs well attended.
-We also sponsor float at the annual Ocean View St. Patrick's Day parade.

-One of our Lions, Lion Russ Moline served on the Club in all elected offices including two terms as President.
+One of our Lions, Lion Russ Moline served the Club in all elected offices including two terms as President.
 He served on the District Governor’s Cabinets, was Zone Chairman and Deputy District Governor, and Lion Russ served on multiple District committees.

 The 50th anniversary was held on November 18, 1983 with a banquet at the Diamond Club, and the 60th anniversary was held November 12, 1993 at the Airport Hilton Hotel.
 During this period our promotion of Bingo games became the main source of fundraising for our activities.
 Lions Joe Mailik, Bill Tarkington, and Al Dixon were active with members from four other clubs in operating the Bingo games at Southern Shopping Center.
 Blanche Tarkington, the widow of Lion Bill, was made an honorary member of the Club in 1991 in honor of her invaluable assistance in raising activity funds through the Bingo games.

-The Club continued to be active in all the aforementioned services; however, it is most worthy to note the continued sponsorship of Boy Scout Troop #5 and the leadership of Lion Scoutmaster Bill Moore.
+The Club continued to be active in all the aforementioned services; however, it is worthy to note the continued sponsorship of Boy Scout Troop #5 and the leadership of Lion Scoutmaster Bill Moore.
 Lion Bill was scoutmaster for forty-four years, and during this time sixty Boy Scouts earned Eagle Scout badges and ten Scouts received Silver Beaver awards.
 Lion Bill retired as Scoutmaster on January 1, 1993.

 In addition to sponsoring the hearing impaired class at Mary Calcott, with Lion Tom Hall’s leadership, another new service has been to purchase the American flags flown 24-hr each day at Sarah Constant Shrine.
 The first flag was raised by City Councilman Elect Don Williams on Memorial Day, May 27, 2002.
 The speaker was Lion District Governor Merle Arnold.
-The Star-Spangled Banner was sung by Rosalie Sanchez followed by God Bless America sung by all present.
+The Star Spangled Banner was sung by Rosalie Sanchez followed by God Bless America sung by all present.
 Lion Al Saunders gave the benediction.
 The Club continues to purchase flags as needed for this site.
 Lion Stanley Hughson monitored and replaced the flags for many years, his service being honored and recognized in the 2006 Lions Magazine.
-The Club also purchased five American flags, poles and holders for the new Sarah Pretlow Library.
+The Club also purchased five American flags, poles and holders for the new Mary Pretlow Library.

 We held our 75th anniversary banquet on October 20, 2008 honoring Lion Citizen of the Year Tom Hall.

-On July 1, 2018, our Lion District has changed from District 24D to District 24-I.
+On July 1, 2018 our Lion District 24D combined with District 24B to become District 24-I.

-In summary, this history should show the reader although we were once a large club with almost 100 members, we are now a small club with 24 members, but throughout our history the Ocean View Lions has always been a club that stands true to the Lions’ motto,
+In summary, this history should show the reader although we were once a large club with almost 100 members, we are now a small club with 20 members, but throughout our history the Ocean View Lions has always been a club that stands true to the Lions’ motto,

-“WE SERVE”.
+“WE SERVE”

 Melvin Jones Fellow Award Recipients of the Ocean View Lions Club